MicrosoftDocs/playfab-docs/playfab-docs/features/social/tournaments-leaderboards/using-resettable-statistics-and-leaderboards.md

 It’s also possible to reset a statistic as a manual operation.
 This is a handy system for clearing out any data you have from your pre-launch tests or alpha/beta play.

-It’s *also* useful for the worst-case scenario where a bug was introduced to the game code resulting in out-of-control scores.
+It’s also useful for the worst-case scenario where a bug was introduced to the game code resulting in out-of-control scores.
 In each case, you need to have the ability to wipe the leaderboard clean, so that players feel like they have a fair chance to get on it.

 > [!NOTE]
 > Resetting statistics does not delete those values, as you will see below.
-On reset, statistics in PlayFab are *versioned*, making the new version authoritative, while keeping previous versions for later analysis (and so that you can reward players based on their old scores).
+On reset, statistics in PlayFab are versioned, making the new version authoritative, while keeping previous versions for later analysis (and so that you can reward players based on their old scores).

 ## Configuring resettable statistics

 The reset periods for statistics are configured using the Admin API set or the Game Manager.
 They can then be updated and queried via the Game Manager, Server API, and Client API (though posting statistics from the client does require that the **allow client to post statistics** option be set in the game's **Settings**->**API Features** tab in the Game Manager).

-We’ll describe the **API** method for this, though the parameters defined here are the same as those used in the Game Manager itself.
+We’ll describe the **API method** for this, though the parameters defined here are the same as those used in the Game Manager itself.

 To set up the statistics, you can use the **Admin CreatePlayerStatisticDefinition** method, and the **UpdatePlayerStatisticDefinition** method to make changes later.